openframeworks/ofSite/_documentation/types/ofBaseHasPixels_.markdown

 _inlined_description: _

-Get a const reference to the underlying ofPixels.
+Get a reference to the underlying ofPixels.

-Returns: a const reference the underlying ofPixels.
+Returns: a reference the underlying ofPixels.